illiliti/libudev-zero/README.md

 # libudev-zero

-Drop-in replacement for `libudev` that intended to work with any device manager
+Drop-in replacement for `libudev` intended to work with any device manager

 ## Why?